Back to Back Issues Page

 After the total of twenty minutes in the oven, remove meat and allow to cool.

-Photo above shows ground chicken and turkey after drying.
+Photo shows ground chicken and turkey after drying in an Excalibur dehydrator.

 Tip: If you look closely, you can see that I put the mesh sheets on top of, rather than under, the nonstick sheets.
 This improves air circulation around the meat, while the nonstick sheets still catch any small bits of dried meat that fall through.